acf-extended/ACF-Extended/README.md

 * **Field Clone: Edit in modal**
 Allow users to edit clone fields in a modal.
 Choose the edit button text, display close button and the modal size

+* **Field Datepicker/Datetime picker/Timepicker: Improved UI**
+Fields interfaces have been improved to display a more modern version

 * **Field File: Uploader type**
 Choose the uploader type: Basic or native WP uploader